ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+03:

+- Enrich the "fixed_size" query type to allow the Collector to request a recently aggregated batch without knowing the batch ID in advance.
+ID discovery was previously done out-of-band. (\*)

+- Allow Aggregators to advertise multiple HPKE configurations. (\*)

+- Clarify requirements for enforcing anti-replay.
+Namely, while it is sufficient to detect repeeated report IDs, it is also enough to detect repeated IDs and timestamps.

+- Remove the extensions from the Report and add extensions to the plaintext payload of each ReportShare. (\*)

+- Clarify that extensions are mandatory to implement: If an Aggregator does not recongize a ReportShare's extension, it must reject it.

+- Clarify that Aggregators must reject any ReportShare with repeated extension types.

+- Specify explicitly how to serialize the Additional Authenticated Data (AAD) string for HPKE encryption.
+This clarifies an ambiguity in the previous version. (\*)

+- Change the length tag for the aggregation parameter to 32 bits. (\*)

+- Use the same prefix ("application") for all media types. (\*)

+- Make input share validation more explicit, including adding a new ReportShareError variant, "report_too_early", for handling reports too far in the future. (\*)

+- Improve alignment of problem details usage with {{!RFC7807}}.
+Replace "reportTooLate" problem document type with "repjortRejected" and clarify handling of rejected reports in the upload sub-protocool. (\*)

+- Bump version tag from "dap-02" to "dap-03". (\*)

 02:

 - Define a new task configuration parameter, called the "query type", that